-TEGL 19-14 lays out the vision for a revitalized transformed workforce system as a result of implementation of the Workforce Innovation and Opportunity Act (WIOA).
+TEGL 19-14: lays out the vision for a revitalized transformed workforce system as a result of implementation of the Workforce Innovation and Opportunity Act (WIOA).
 Further, it encourages workforce system leaders and partners to take action now to support successful implementation to fully realize the vision of WIOA.
-Finally, it provides an overview of upcoming guidance and technical assistance to support effective implementation of WIOA.
+Finally, it provides an overview of upcoming guidance and technical assistance to support effective implementation.

 WIA provides employment and training services at three broad service levels to job seekers: core, intensive and training.
 These services are provided at a level which most efficiently meets their needs to achieve gainful employment.
 The program is also designed to assist employers meet their needs for skilled workers.

 - Laws and Regulations

 Pub.
 L. 105-220: Workforce Investment Act of 1998

 - 65 FR 49294: Workforce Investment Act, Final Rules

 PRA Package Information (OMB No. 1205-0420)

 The collection of information on performance outcomes is accomplished through reporting requirements for each WIA program.

 - Notice of OMB Action - ETA Form 9090 and ETA Form 9091 collection (expires 5/31/2016)

 Wagner-Peyser ES is an integral part of the American Job Center network delivery system, which provides universal access to workers, job seekers, and businesses.
 ES focuses on providing a variety of employment related services including but not limited to job search assistance, job referral, and placement assistance for job seekers, re-employment services to unemployment insurance claimants, and recruitment services to employers with job openings.
 Services are provided in one of three modes of delivery approaches: self-service, facilitated self-help service, and staff-assisted service.